 Types of Contrast in Photography

 There are different types of contrast in photography.
 Each one of them works differently on photographs.
-These are tonal contrast, high contrast, low contrast and color contrast.
-Here’s the detailed explanation of each of these contrast styles –
+These are tonal contrast, high contrast, low contrast, and color contrast.
+Here’s a detailed explanation of each of these contrast styles –

 1. Tonal